sushil2601/javaScript_practise/NODEJS.md

 Q. How are variables and function private in different modules?
 Ans :-
-    IIFE and require statement wrapped code inside IIFE.

-    (function(modules,require){

-    })(module.exports={});
+    .In Node.js, every module is wrapped inside a special function (IIFE) internally.
+    .This is done by Node.js itself when a file is loaded using require().

+    (function(exports, require, module, __filename, __dirname) {
+        // Your module code lives here
+    })();

+    .Why is this important?
+        .It creates a local scope for each module.
+        .Variables and functions inside one module can’t be accessed directly from another module.
+        .This is how privacy and encapsulation are achieved in Node.js.

+    .Only exported variables/functions are accessible outside.

 Q. How do you get access to module.exports?
 Ans :-
+    .In Node.js, when you create a module (i.e., a file), Node automatically wraps your code inside a function using IIFE.

+    .Because of this:
-    NodeJs passes module as one of the parameter to the IIFE.
+        The module object is passed as a parameter to every module.

+        This gives you access to module.exports, which you can use to export variables, functions, or objects from that file.

 Q. Work flow of --> require('./path')
 Ans:-
-        1. Resolving the module

-            -> ./locationPath
-            ->./json
-            -> node:module

-        2. loading the module

-            -> file content is loaded acc. to file type.
+    .When you use require('./path'), Node.js goes through 5 main steps behind the scenes:

+    1.Resolving the Module
+        Node finds the actual file using the path you gave.

+        It tries:
+            ./locationPath.js
+            ./locationPath.json

+    2.Loading the Module
+        Once found, Node reads the file’s content based on the type:- .js, .json, .node

+    3.Compiling
-        3. compile step --> wraps inside IIFE
+        For JavaScript files:- Node wraps the code inside an IIFE

+    4.Evaluating
-        4. Evaluation   --> code is executed and returns the module.exports outside.
+        The code is executed line by line.

-                . module.exports happen

-        5. caching :- means Node caches requires
+        The result of module.exports is returned to the file where you called require().

+    5.Caching
+        Once a module is loaded, Node caches it.

-                        means code will run only once whenever the code is required in another modules,it will just return from the cache.
+        Next time you require() the same file, Node will just return it from cache.

+        This means:
+            .The file executes only once
+            .Improves performance

 Q. What is Thread?
 Ans:-
-    A thread is the smallest unit of execution within a process in an operating system.
+    .A thread is the smallest unit of execution inside a process.
-    It represents a single sequence of instructions that can be managed independently by a scheduler.
-Multiple threads can exist within a single process, sharing the same memory space but executing independently.
-This allows for parallel execution of tasks within a program, improving efficiency and responsiveness.

-    Threads can be either:
-        1. Single-threaded
-        2. Multi-threaded
+    .It’s like a lightweight sub-task that runs a set of instructions.
+    .A process can have one or more threads.

+    Key Points:
+        Threads share the same memory of the process.
+        They run independently, allowing tasks to happen in parallel.
+        Threads are managed by the OS scheduler.

+    Why are Threads Useful?
+        They improve: Performance,Responsiveness

+    Helpful in handling multiple tasks at once (like downloading a file while using an app).

+    Types of Threads:
+        .Single-threaded – Only one task runs at a time (e.g., JavaScript in Node.js).

+        .Multi-threaded – Multiple tasks run at the same time (e.g., Java, C++ apps).

 Q. What type of threading does JavaScript use?
 Ans:-
-    JavaScript is a synchronous, single-threaded language, meaning there is only one thread in which the JavaScript engine (such as the V8 engine) runs.
-In JavaScript, code is executed line by line within this single thread.
+    .JavaScript is a single-threaded and synchronous language.

+    .This means it can run only one task at a time in a single thread.

+    .Code runs line by line, one after another.

+    .Why Single-threaded?
+        .Because JavaScript was mainly designed to run in the browser, where simplicity and responsiveness are important.

 Q. What is a Synchronous System?
 Ans:-